Blanche Seale Hunt

 Blanche Seale Hunt (1912–1973) was the creator of the Little Brown Koko series of children stories, which initially appeared monthly in The Household Magazine for more than a decade.
 In full-length book form, Little Brown Koko titles sold more than 600,000 copies.

+Hunt's stories drew criticism from the National Association for the Advancement of Colored People (NAACP) for their stereotypical and derogatory portrayals of Black Americans.

 Personal life

 Blanche Seale Hunt was born in 1912 to Rufus and Pearl Dryman Seale in Fort Myers, Florida.
 She was two years older than her brother, Daniel.
 The family later relocated to Lincoln County in central Oklahoma.
 Hunt started teaching in 1934 and taught thirteen years at different Lincoln County school districts at Fallis, Mt.
 Vernon and Wellston schools.

 In 1937, Hunt married Eugene A. Hunt, a fellow educator.
 Eugene Hunt also cultivated a commercial iris garden, offering for sale more than 150 commercial varieties.
 Each spring, one publication reported, hundreds would come to the Hunt home to purchase flowers and meet the author of the Little Brown Koko stories.

 The Hunt home, called Koko Knoll, included a dedicated "Little Brown Koko" room with a 30" × 36" water color picture of the character by illustrator Sybil Short Fudge.